LSSTDESC/rail/docs/source/user_guide/interactive_usage.rst

 >>> estimate_ens
 Ensemble(the_class=hist,shape=(2, 50))

+If you'd like to convert the above Ensemble to a more typical array, you can do the following to get an array of PDF values at a set of redshift grid points:

+>>> import numpy as np
+>>> zgrid = np.linspace(0,3,200)
+>>> output_photoz_pdf_values = estimate_output["output"].pdf(zgrid)
+>>> print(output_photoz_pdf_values.shape)
+(2, 200)

+You can now turn the array into a table or save it to a file directly using your preferred method.

 .. tip::

-    Take a look at the `Using Photometry to Estimate Photmetric Redshifts notebook <https://rail-hub.readthedocs.io/projects/rail-notebooks/en/latest/interactive_examples/rendered/estimation_examples/Using_Photometry_to_Estimate_Photometric_Redshifts.html>`_ for an introduction to Ensembles in RAIL and to see them being saved in a RAIL workflow.
+    Take a look at the `Using Photometry to Estimate Photmetric Redshifts notebook <https://rail-hub.readthedocs.io/projects/rail-notebooks/en/latest/interactive_examples/rendered/estimation_examples/Using_Photometry_to_Estimate_Photometric_Redshifts.html>`_ for an introduction to Ensembles in RAIL and to see them being saved and converted in a RAIL workflow.

     For more details about how qp stores Ensembles in files, take a look at the notebook on `Exploring the structure of an Ensemble file <https://qp.readthedocs.io/en/main/user_guide/cookbook/datamanipulation.html#exploring-the-structure-of-an-ensemble-file>`_